prebid/prebid-server/docs/developers/add-new-bidder.md

 ###Long form video support
 If bidder is going to support long form video make sure bidder returns:

-- single IAB category for each bid in `TypedBid.bid.Cat` field, please refer to this convenience link (not the final official definition): [IAB categories](https://adtagmacros.com/list-of-iab-categories-for-advertisement/)
+- single IAB category for each bid in `TypedBid.bid.Cat` field, singe string value in string list, please refer to this convenience link (not the final official definition): [IAB categories](https://adtagmacros.com/list-of-iab-categories-for-advertisement/)
-- ad duration in seconds in `TypedBid.BidVideo.Duration` field
+- ad duration in seconds in `TypedBid.BidVideo.Duration` field, int value
-- bid price in `TypedBid.bid.Price`
+- bid price in `TypedBid.bid.Price`, float value

 ## Test Your Bidder